 Key achievements for The Education Foundation in its first two years of work have been:

-- Developing ground breaking projects in the arenas of: teacher’s professional development (Teacherlab); technology and innovation (Learning Lab); bridging the gap between business, entrepreneurship and education (Education Britain); and creating a vibrant UK edtech ecosystem (Edtech Incubator)
+- Developing ground breaking projects in the arenas of: teacher’s professional development (Teacherlab); technology and innovation (Learning Lab); bridging the gap between business, entrepreneurship and education (Education Britain); creating a vibrant UK edtech startup ecosystem (Edtech Incubator); and supporting FE colleges and the skills sector with the digital agenda (Digital Colleges)

-- Influencing policy development at a city wide and national level including our work on the shortage of school places feeding directly into the recommendations of the Mayor of London Schools Inquiry
+- Influencing policy development at a national level including running Britain’s first Education Reform Summit, in partnership with the Department for Education & the Secretary of State for Education in July 2014; and our ongoing work on the shortage of school places feeding directly into the Mayor of London Schools Inquiry

-- Writing and launching a series of major reports on the future of the UK education system (Education Britain: the journey to education reform) and exploring the way technology and social media can be a tool for teaching and learning (The Facebook Guide for Educators)
+- Writing and launching a series of major reports on the future of the UK education system (Education Britain: the journey to education reform); the way technology and social media can be a tool for teaching and learning (The Facebook Guide for Educators); the strategic development of technology in schools and tackling key barriers across the system for learning (Technology and Education: a system view)

-- Hosting and delivering 30+ Education Foundation policy events, conferences, summits and roundtables on a diverse range of policy issues in the UK and the USA with partners including: The Edge Foundation, NextGenSkills, Department for Business Innovation and Skills, UKTI, Tech City UK, Labour Teachers, University Alliance and the British Consulate in Boston
+- Hosting and delivering 50+ Education Foundation policy events, conferences, summits and roundtables on a diverse range of policy issues in the UK and the USA with partners including: The Department for Education, Association of Colleges, Edge Foundation, NextGenSkills, Department for Business, Innovation and Skills, UKTI, Tech City UK, Labour Teachers, University Alliance and the British Consulate in Boston

-- Developing a Corporate Partners network of leading global and UK companies who work with The Education Foundation on joint projects, ventures and programmes of work to help drive reform and innovation in the education system – including McKinsey, Skype, Sony, Google and Facebook.
+- Developing a Corporate Partners network of leading global and UK companies who work with The Education Foundation on joint projects, ventures and programmes of work to help drive reform and innovation in the education system – including Facebook, IBM, Pearson, Randstad Education, Cambridge University Press, McKinsey, Skype, Sony, Google and Samsung.

 - Undertaking commissioned research including the Facebook Guide for Educators – the first piece of research commissioned by the global technology company outside of the US; and work on the future of leadership and new school models for the Powerlist Foundation, to help them shape their vision for a pioneering Sixth Form Leadership Academy in London

-- Speaking at numerous education, technology and policy events and roundtables including The Festival of Education, Campus Party Europe, Tech City Sessions, Economist Infrastructure Summit, New Statesman creativity in education roundtable, Guardian Innovation in Education Conference and the Innotech Summit.
+- Speaking at numerous education, technology and policy events and roundtables including: The Sunday Times Festival of Education, Campus Party Europe, Tech City Sessions, Economist Infrastructure Summit, New Statesman creativity roundtable, Guardian Innovation in Education Conference and the Innotech Summit.

 The Education Foundation was founded in November 2011 by Ian Fordham and Ty Goddard who between them have 30 years experience working in education policy and practice across the UK and internationally.
 They have a successful track record in setting up and leading innovative national organisations, advising the government on current and future policy and are recognised experts in scaling up education projects and initiatives across the country.